 The Spring Semester has begun here at AOA, and that means it’s time for our annual achievement testing!

-There are many reasons for taking the MAP test, but one of the greatest advantages is that it allows you to see the academic progress of your child from an impartial third party.
-As a school, AOA uses the MAP test averages to look at our overall academic success in equipping our students with the appropriate knowledge and skills for their grade levels.
+There are many reasons for taking the MAP test, but one of the greatest advantages is that it allows you to see the academic progress of your child from an impartial third party year over year.
+As a school, AOA uses our MAP test averages to look at our overall academic success in equipping our students with the appropriate knowledge and skills for their grade levels.

 All full-time AOA students in grades 3 through 10 are required to take the MAP test each year, preferably in the spring.
 Part-time students may take the test for a small fee, but testing is not required.
-The Spring 2020 MAP testing window runs from February 18 through June 12.
-Due to school holidays, this test is not available on April 10 or May 25.
+The Spring 2021 MAP testing window runs from February 16 through June 11.
+The test is not available on Monday, May 31 due to Memorial Day.

 This year AOA is utlizing an online sign-up page.
 You may also contact your education coordinator.

 To find out more about Alpha Omega Academy’s achievement testing policy and the MAP test, please visit AOA’s virtual campus.